Robert-van-Engelen/Forth500/manual.md

 These words can only be used in colon definitions.

-The immediate words `CASE`, `OF`, `ENDOF`, `ENDCASE` select a branch to execute by comparing the TOS to the `OF` value:
+The immediate words `CASE`, `OF`, `ENDOF`, `ENDCASE` select a branch to execute by comparing the TOS to the `OF` values:

     value CASE
       case1 OF